This post contains some affiliate links. Please see our disclosures for more information.

 Fortunately, there are steps you can take to protect your wallet, as well as your personal safety.

-1. Compare prices across reputable sellers and platforms
+1. Compare pre-owned designer bag prices across reputable sellers and platforms

 If you are buying pre-owned, then you want to get a handbag in the best condition and at the best price.
+You'll also most likely want to be able to buy your pre-owned designer handbags for cheap.
 And that means spending some time looking to see what's out there for sale.

 Compare prices across various platforms like Fashionphile, Rebag, The Real Real, Tradesy, eBay, Poshmark, etc. Once you've found contending bags, look at them closely to determine which one you like best and what price works best for you.